JeffreySarnoff/FastRationals.jl/docs/src/findingtherange.md

 ## the rational milieu

 A rational value has two integer-valued components, the numerator and the denominator.
-Usually, arithmetic with rational values is applied with two values.
-Sometimes, as with `muladd`, calculation proceeds with three rational values.
+Usually, rational arithmetic is applied to two values at a time.  `muladd` is applied to three rational values.
 Here are `*`, `+` and `muladd` for rationals.

 ```
 (a/b * c/d) == (a * c) / (b * d)